ajax4sec/ajax4sec.github.io/_pages/about.md

 # 🏆 Honors and Awards
 - Supported by Youth Innovation Promotion Association CAS
-- Supported by Outstanding Science and Technology Talent Program of ISCAS
+- Supported by the Outstanding Science and Technology Talent Program of ISCAS
 - The First Prize of "ZongHengBei" RHG AUTOPWN
 - The Third Prize of BCTF AUTOPWN (20200807), founded by Baidu
 - Internet security scholarship of CHINA Internet Development Foundation in 2017